TrevorHD/CBCrypto/README.md

 # Privacy Notice

-When using CBCrypto, the user is required to enter their Coinbase API key and API secret; these are necessary in order to compile information on the user's portfolio and allow them to buy, sell, or convert cryptocurrency.
+When using CBCrypto, the user is required to enter their Coinbase API key and API secret; these two credentials are necessary in order to compile information on the user's portfolio and allow them to buy, sell, or convert cryptocurrency.
 User authentication with the API is handled by `coinbase.wallet.client`, and the user's credentials are **not** handled by any other programs other than CBCrypto and the packages required for user authentication with Coinbase.
 Login information is **not** stored locally after the program is closed and is required to be entered every time the program is started.

 <br/>

 # Featured Images

-The "Overview" screen displays, for several cryptocurrencies with the highest market cap, a time series of cryptocurrency value relative to its opening price for a variety of time periods; it also displays some of the top and bottom movers over the past 24 hours.
+The "Overview" screen displays, for several cryptocurrencies with the highest market cap, a time series of currency value relative to its opening price for a variety of time periods; it also displays some of the top and bottom movers over the past 24 hours.

 <kbd>![](https://github.com/TrevorHD/CBCrypto/blob/main/Screenshots/MS1.png)</kbd>